datasc1ence/GettingAndCleaningData/README.md

 ##Course Project Getting and Cleaning Data

-This repo contains the course project files for Getting and Cleaning Data, using provided smartphone data to characterize human actvity.
+This repo supports the course project for Getting and Cleaning Data, using provided smartphone data to characterize human actvity.

 The script performs the following actions: